Our day-to-day routines are full of opportunities to employ life hacks that make things just a bit smoother.

 Vinegar does more than just clean.
 It can act as a weed killer, conditioner, fungus fighter and even room deodorizer.

-Do you use an expensive, commercial fabric softener?
+Do you use an expensive, commercial fabric softener when doing the laundry?
 Instead, just throw a cup of plain white vinegar into the last rinse.
 Vinegar!
 Is there anything it can’t do?

 7. Reuse your brine